AdamSobieski/Foundation/Notes/Graph-based Selectors.md

 ## Resource Description Framework

-Towards selecting from and styling nodes and edges from RDF graphs, the following example selects from RDF/XML markup.
+Towards providing the expressiveness to select and style nodes and edges from RDF graphs, the following example select and styles from RDF/XML markup.

 ```xml
 <rdf:Description rdf:about="http://www.w3.org/TR/rdf-syntax-grammar">